johnnymillergh/NewVista-for-Customer/README.md

   - Add your movie to Watchlist
   - Order ticket, choose seat
 - **Much more...**
-  - *New Vista* is actively developed.
+  - *NewVista* is actively developed.
 More features will come!

 ## Specs / Open-source libraries: